-DUE TO COVID: THE LA GARZA BOUTIQUE IS CLOSED UNTIL FURTHER NOTICE.
-YOU CAN SHOP ONLINE FOR ISLAND-WIDE DELIVERY.
-DESIGN SERVICES & WORKSHOPS REMAIN OPERATIONAL.
+DUE TO COVID19: THE LA GARZA BOUTIQUE HAS CLOSED.
+YOU CAN SHOP ONLINE FOR ISLAND-WIDE AND INTERNATIONAL DELIVERY.
+SERVICES & WORKSHOPS OPERATING AT AVAILABLE CAPACITY.

 PINK SAND ROSE RING